-You’ve been given a base price—now it’s time to find out exactly what’s included, particularly when it comes to rentals: consider linens, decorations (including centerpieces), lighting, sound system, tables and chairs, silverware, dishes, dance floor (if your wedding will be outside), tents etc. Some all-inclusive venues offer a variety of options as it pertains to rentals, while others have limited selections.
+When you’re reading an all-inclusive venue’s contract, you’ll want to find out exactly what’s included, particularly when it comes to rentals: consider linens, decorations (including centerpieces), lighting, sound system, tables and chairs, silverware, dishes, dance floor (if your wedding will be outside), tents etc. Some all-inclusive venues offer a variety of options as it pertains to rentals, while others have limited selections.
 If you don’t like your venue’s rental offerings, you may want to consider hiring a rentals company that can provide more choices in terms of styles, colors, etc.

 Now on to vendors: Your venue may offer in-house services or work with preferred vendors.
-Ask how much choice you have on each vendor, and find out the cost associated with different options (for example, carnation arrangements will cost far less than orchids on every table).
+Be sure to ask how much choice you have on each vendor, and find out the cost associated with different options (for example, carnation arrangements will cost far less than orchids on every table).
 Be sure to inquire, too, about liquor—some venues offer beer and wine only, and in a limited amount, while others offer a more expensive open bar option.
 And if you're hosting a destination wedding or many out-of-town guests, you may want an all-inclusive wedding venue that offers hotel room blocks, space for other events like rehearsal dinners, and more.

-Also, not every venue will provide a photographer, officiant, or florist, for example, so make sure you’re clear on which services are included, and which you’ll have to source (and pay for) separately.
+Also, not every all-inclusive wedding venue will provide a photographer, officiant, or florist, for example, so make sure you’re clear on which services are included, and which you’ll have to source (and pay for) separately.

 Here’s where things get tricky.
 The base price may seem great and ideal for your budget, but once you start adding on better-quality chair covers, or premium liquor, or additional passed appetizers, your bill can quickly skyrocket.
 So be alert, and know what you’re agreeing to.